Renting a Car & Getting Around on Vieques

 What Kind of Car Should I Rent?

 Not only do you need to rent a car, you need to rent a 4-wheel drive (4WD) vehicle or at least a 2WD with high clearance.
 The main roads on Vieques are paved and in decent repair.
-But most of the "best" beaches are down these horribly pot-holed dirt roads.
+But some of the "best" beaches are down these horribly pot-holed dirt roads.
 You will be seriously bounced around getting to them, but the beaches are worth it.
 And you need to reserve your car/jeep rental as early as possible in your planning because there are simply not enough rental cars on the island to meet the demand, especially during heavy tourism seasons.

-Don’t bother getting a new vehicle.
+You don’t need to bother getting a new vehicle.
 Most of the vehicles they rent on Vieques are not going to win any prizes for beauty.
 These things take a beating!
 And the tires are usually pretty bad (many people have mentioned getting flats!).
 The newer vehicles are more expensive to rent and you really have to worry about not messing them up.
 Older vehicles are less expensive to rent, and they usually have already gotten a little dented or scraped, so most places don’t worry much about a little more wear & tear.
-Expect to pay $55 to $100/day (depending on the company you choose to rent from, and the make, model and year of the vehicle you choose).
+Expect to pay $75 to $100/day (depending on the company you choose to rent from, and the make, model and year of the vehicle you choose).
 But realize, you get what you pay for — the cheaper the car …

 It seems most car companies also have a 25 year old age minimum to rent.
 Avis will rent to people 21 and up, but they apply a steep “under age” charge to anyone 21-24 years.
 People under 25 can look into renting gold carts, which are street legal.